seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 And is it not well served in to a sweet goose?

 **MERCUTIO**
-O here’s a wit of cheveril, that stretches from an
+O here's a wit of cheveril, that stretches from an
 inch narrow to an ell broad!

 **ROMEO**
-I stretch it out for that word ‘broad;’ which added
+I stretch it out for that word 'broad;' which added
 to the goose, proves thee far and wide a broad goose.

 **MERCUTIO**